Term 1b: Imagination

 As Musicians we will:

-This term we will be covering units in Dance, T.N.G.F.U (teaching net games for understanding) and Athletics.
+This term we will be covering units in Strength and Stability & Athletic Fundamentals.

 We will be using strategies to work out rhythms of songs we know and also unknown songs.